 From £163 a night | Check availability here

 Seventeen brightly decorated rooms and suites now centre upon a leafy garden where little tables spill onto the grass for relaxed afternoon tea beside a pool fringed by those familiar frangipani trees.
+The property is lovely and worth visiting for a sense of Bawa’s signature style, but guests should be aware that it could benefit from refurbishment.

 Venture to nearby Ambalangoda to discover traditional mask-making, explore the gardens of Lunuganga – Geoffrey Bawa’s country residence nearby – spot wildlife on a river safari, or simply while away an afternoon in the shade with a cup of tea and a good book.